Xmetalfanx/linuxSetup/README.md

+# NOTE: THIS is under heavy construction

+### I have merged alot of changes into the master branch as of December 6th 2017.
+Things are broken and I know it.

 # Xmetal's Linux Scripts

 *IF you see any github scripts in my script, that I forgot to disable, please do not use them... they  are not all broken, though the themes themselves do not seem to look correct/as intended...
 I will fix that later*